-- You anticipate that the Index will increase from the Starting Value to the Ending Value. - You are willing to risk a loss of principal and return if the Index decreases from the Starting Value to the Ending Value. - You are willing to forgo the interest payments that are paid on conventional interest bearing debt securities. - You are willing to forgo dividends or other benefits of owning the stocks included in the Index - You are willing to accept a limited or no market for sales prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes. - You are willing to assume our credit risk, as issuer of the notes, and BACs credit risk, as guarantor of the notes, for all payments under the notes, including the Redemption Amount.
+- You are willing to receive a return on your investment capped at the return represented by the Call Premium if the Observation Level is equal to or greater than the Call Level. - You anticipate that the notes will be automatically called or the Index will increase from the Starting Value to the Ending Value. - You are willing to risk a loss of principal and return if the notes are not automatically called and the Index decreases from the Starting Value to the Ending Value. - You are willing to forgo the interest payments that are paid on conventional interest bearing debt securities. - You are willing to forgo dividends or other benefits of owning the stocks included in the Index. - You are willing to accept a limited or no market for sales prior to maturity, and understand that the market prices for the notes, if any, will be affected by various factors, including our and BAC's actual and perceived creditworthiness, BAC's internal funding rate and fees and charges on the notes. - You are willing to assume our credit risk, as issuer of the notes, and BACs credit risk, as guarantor of the notes, for all payments under the notes, including the Call Amount or the Redemption Amount, as applicable.